James Murray Yale: Biography

+In 1826, he is recorded as a correspondent of fur trader John Stuart, uncle of Lord Strathcona & Mount Royal of Knebworth House.
 Yale then served at Fort Alexandria and Fort St. James.
 When he was unwell in 1827, he was sent to Fort Vancouver where medical care was provided to him.
-Later in that year, Yale accompanied Governor George Simpson on his exploratory trip down the Fraser River.
+Later in that year, Yale accompanied Gov. George Simpson on his exploratory trip down the Fraser River.
 At the end of the journey, Yale remained in Fort Langley, where he worked as a clerk under Chief James McMillan.
 McMillan was one of those who took part in the acquisition by the HBC of Fort Astoria and Fort Okanogan; forts that belonged to their competitor John Jacob Astor and his Pacific Fur Company.
-Astor initial plan was to create a fur monopoly in the Columbia district by allying himself with the North West Company, who were qualified as Lords of the fur trade in Montreal, but they had refused the offer, as they were able to challenge the monopoly of the HBC by themselves.
+Astor initial plan was to create a fur monopoly in the Columbia district by allying himself with the North West Company, who were qualified as "Lords of the fur trade" in Montreal, but they had refused the offer, as they were able to challenge the monopoly of the HBC by themselves.

 Chief trader

 Yale then replaced Deputy Governor Archibald McDonald, husband of Princess Raven, the daughter of King Comcomly, a native Indian, as Chief trader on February 20, 1833.
-As a Chief trader, after the merger of the HBC and the Montreal based Northwest Company, he now had a share of the profits of the Hudson Bay company during the monopoly years, which were distributed among the 25 Chief factors, the 28 Chief traders and the shareholders in London.
+As a Chief trader, after the merger of the HBC and the Montreal based North West Company, he now had a share of the profits of the Hudson's Bay company during the monopoly years, which were distributed among the 25 Chief factors, the 28 Chief traders and the shareholders in London.
 He achieved great success at Fort Langley, dealing in furs and pelts with the Indians, manufacturing wood barrels, and exporting cured salmons, which commanded high prices during the Crimean War of Napoleon III.